British Consulate-General, Boston

 The British Consulate-General Boston is an outpost of the British diplomatic mission to the United States serving the six New England states.
 Originally based in Boston proper, the modern Consulate relocated across the Charles River to the Kendall Square innovation district bordering the Massachusetts Institute of Technology.
 The Consulate was founded in 1817 and is one of the oldest diplomatic offices in the United States.
-The present Consul General is Dr Peter Abbott OBE.
+The present Consul General is David Clay MBE.

 History

 Like its sister posts across the United States, the Consulate serves as a regional outpost for the British Embassy located in Washington, DC.
 The Boston office was opened during the reestablishment of normal diplomatic relations between the US and UK following the War of 1812.
 It was tasked with managing British nationals and interests in the former New England colonies, and was upgraded from a standard Consulate to a Consul-General in 1904.
 Before moving to Cambridge, it occupied offices throughout downtown Boston including the Prudential Tower, 220 Clarendon Street, and the Federal Reserve Bank of Boston.